AsmitNepali/JAVA/assignment3/QuestionNo2/Readme.md

-### Explain commonly used Event Listener interface with it's methods and examples ?
+### Explain commonly used Event Listener interface with it's methods and examples.

 > Here some event listener interface which is commonly used like ActionListener,MouseListener,KeyListener,WindowListener,FocusListener